Eventtia/eventtia-core-docs/source/includes/_slots.md

 }
 ```

-This endpoint destroy a slots and return it
+This endpoint destroy a slot and return it

 ### HTTP Request